NelsonPython/tuningGuides/OpenVino.md

 Network topology files are described in .xml format.
 Weights and biases are stored in binary format in .bin files.

-To be able to convert ssd_mobilenet_v1_coco model into IR, some model specific parameters are needed to be provided the Model Optimizer.
-Since we downloaded this model from Open Model Zoo, we also have created a yml file to provide model specific information in each file.
+To be able to convert ssd_mobilenet_v1_coco model into IR, some model specific parameters must be provided to the Model Optimizer.
+A .yml file with model specific information was downloaded when thie model was downloaded from Open Model Zoo.
 Here is an example for ssd_mobilenet_v1_coco:

 ```
 cat /opt/intel/openvino_2021/deployment_tools/open_model_zoo/models/public/ssd_mobilenet_v1_coco/model.yml
 ```

-The Model Downloader also contains another handy script &#39;converter.py&#39; that helps us to accurately input the parameters of the downloaded model to the Model Optimizer (MO).
-We can use this script directly for model conversion and reduce the workload considerably.
+The Model Downloader also contains another handy script &#39;converter.py&#39; for accurately inputting the parameters of the downloaded model to the Model Optimizer (MO).
+Use this script for model conversion to reduce the workload.

 ```
 python3 /opt/intel/openvino_2021/deployment_tools/open_model_zoo/tools/downloader/converter.py \